 Japanese industrial designer Naoto Fukasawa has partnered with Realme and introduced Realme GT Master Edition and GT Master Exploration Edition.
 The GT Master Edition comes with 778G SoC.

 Honor has announced its latest Honor 50 series in China, which includes the Honor 50, 50 Pro, and 50 SE.
 Both Honor 50 and 50 Pro arrive with Qualcomm Snapdragon 778G 5G SoC (Antutu Score).
 Honor 50 features a 120Hz 6.57-inch OLED curved screen with a single punch-hole design, while the Honor 50 Pro sports a 120Hz 6.72-inch screen with a dual punch-hole design.
 The company has confirmed that the Honor 50 series will soon reach the global market.

 Qualcomm’s Snapdragon 778G Chipset features

 As the AI engine inside the Qualcomm Snapdragon 778G, we have the Hexagon 770 DSP that promises 12 TOPs of combined AI performance.
 We have the triple Spectra 570 ISP for handling the optics that support a 192MP single camera feed with shutter lag and a 25MP triple camera feed.
 This is a 5G capable device as it houses the Snapdragon X53 5G modem-RF system that can hit peak download speeds of up to 3.3Gbps.
 We see support for both mmWave and sub-6 GHz 5G spectrums.
-Wireless connectivity features support include Wi-Fi 6E, Bluetooth 5.2, NFC, and dual-frequency GPS.
-And wireless connectivity feature support includes USB 3.1 and USB-C.
+Wireless connectivity features support Wi-Fi 6E, Bluetooth 5.2, NFC, and dual-frequency GPS.
+Wireless connectivity feature support includes USB 3.1 and USB-C.